Build user-generated content that matters for your store

 Running a business is an overwhelming job and more so when you gotta make it profitable at the same time.
 However, executing marketing campaigns, checking on your inventory, picking your brain to drive website traffic, and simultaneously running a profitable online business is often easier said than done.
 After all, too many factors are involved to determine the success of your online brand.

-In 2019, the average abandonment rate was at a whopping 69.57%.
+The average abandonment rate was at a whopping 69.57%.

 This number tragically implies that the business strategy funnel is leaking money and it’s high time to buck up and recover the money that is left on the table due to online cart abandonment.
 Abandoned cart rate spikes up when shoppers visit your eCommerce store, adds products but don’t complete their purchase.

-In our previous posts, we have talked about how to recover the sales with the help of abandoned cart email and various other sectors like how to write a killer subject line or different strategies that would help you reduce the loss.
+In our previous posts, we have talked about how to recover the sales with the help of abandoned cart email and various other sectors like how to write a killer email subject line or different strategies that would help you reduce the loss.

 That’s why today we are here to discuss further on how to optimize your abandoned cart email strategy that gets you the required conversion and helps you recover more sales than ever.
 So, let’s get started.